treeverse/lakeFS/design/accepted/openapi-presign-multipart-upload.md

-# OpenAPI for S3 Like Multipart Upload Proposal
+# OpenAPI for S3 Like Multipart Upload Proposal using Presigned URLs

 ## Introduction

-This proposal outlines the development of Open API endpoints to enable multipart upload capabilities similar to Amazon S3 multipart.
+This proposal outlines the development of Open API endpoints to enable multipart upload capabilities similar to Amazon S3 multipart using presigned URLs to upload parts.
 The intention is to enhance the data uploading process for large files, ensuring efficient and reliable data transfer.

 ## Goal